 There are many heritage sites to be explored in Kalutara, and perhaps the most significant of these is the ‘Kalutara Chaitya’, which is said to be the only hollow stupa in the world, it is of great significance to the Buddhist community.

-There’s also the Richmond Castle which is a beautiful two-storey mansion built in 1896.
+There’s also the Richmond Castle which is a beautiful two-story mansion built in 1896.
 The beautiful architecture of the mansion unites British and Indian styles and was based on the design of a Maharaja’s Palace.
 In addition to the above, the Asokaramaya Temple, which was built in 1873, is also situated in Kalutara.

 Since Kalutara is a coastal town, there are many sea-side and beach-bound activities to try out.
-Calido Beach is one of the most popular on the island, and offers a range of activities such as wind-surfing and kayaking.
+Calido Beach is one of the most popular on the island and offers a range of activities such as windsurfing and kayaking.

 There’s also a wide selection of beach resorts that offer luxurious and indulgent coastal accommodation.